 Use Structured Data

-Adding structured data to your website, product pages and e-commerce store can help you rank better in Google.
+Adding structured data to your website, product pages, and e-commerce store can help you rank better in Google.

 By adding schema snippets to your product pages, you can give Google more information about your product to feature in the SERPS.
 These snippets will help your pages stand out in the SERPs like below:

-Without having to click on your listing, searchers can see your product rating, stock status and even price.
-This allows your listing to stand out more, increasing your CTR (click through rate) in turn increasing your position in Google.
+Without having to click on your listing, searchers can see your product rating, stock status, and even price.
+This allows your listing to stand out more, increasing your CTR (click-through rate) in turn increasing your position in Google.

 To add this structured data to your e-commerce store, you can use a number of free structured data generator tools to build your rich snippets.
-Simply choose ‘Product’ and then fill in all of your products information like rating and price.
+Simply choose ‘Product’ and then fill in all of your product information like rating and price.